 Our necks are

-handcrafted in our shop in New York City and are custom fit to vintage and modern
+handcrafted in our shop in NYC and are custom fit to vintage and modern

-many of the top sax players in the world during a 1 ½
+with feedback from many of the top sax players in the world during a 1

 saxophone's neck has a greater impact on the instruments performance